kubernetes/minikube/docs/drivers.md

 If you are using [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) in your setup and cluster creation fails (stuck at kube-dns initialization) you might need to add `listen-address=192.168.64.1` to `dnsmasq.conf`.

-*Note: If `dnsmasq.conf` contains `listen-address=127.0.0.1` kubernetes discovers dns at 127.0.0.1:53 and tries to use it using bridge ip address, but dnsmasq replies only to reqests from 127.0.0.1*
+*Note: If `dnsmasq.conf` contains `listen-address=127.0.0.1` kubernetes discovers dns at 127.0.0.1:53 and tries to use it using bridge ip address, but dnsmasq replies only to requests from 127.0.0.1*

 #### xhyve driver